Course - Corrosion and Corrosion Protection - TMT4255

 Learning methods and activities

 Lectures, research-based and applied problem sets, laboratory work and a semester project on corrosion case studies.
+Problem sets and laboratory work require basic use of data analysis tools, such as plotting programs.
 Solutions to selected problem sets and assignments have to be found satisfactory to qualify for the final examination.
 The lectures are normally given in English.
 If the course language is English the examination papers will be given in English only.
 Students are free to choose Norwegian or English for written assessments.
 Estimated work load is ca. 200 hours during the semester, and may depend on the student's background.

 - Laboratory work